Food Type: American.

 - A great retreat from the bright, hot sun.
 Atmosphere is fun with or without children.

 - Onion rings, burgers, sandwiches, and milkshakes are delicious.

 - Prices on the less expensive burgers, salads, and sandwiches are only a couple dollars more than quick service and are available all day.

 - Milkshake counts as a drink on the Dining Plan.

 - The higher priced items aren’t particularly outstanding for the money.

 - The seating arrangements can get a little odd.
-Each car sits up to six people with two people per row.
+Each car sits up to six people in three rows with two people per row.
 Like a car, everyone is facing the same way, so it’s difficult to have a conversation.
 Request a picnic table in back if you prefer a more traditional table setting, though the view back there can be lacking.

 - The restaurant is very dark, which may make it difficult to see the menu or move around for those with eyesight issues.
 If your children are easily scared then the clips on screen might startle them, but nothing should scare anyone over the age of four or so and even then it’s rare that any child gets particularly upset.

 - Reservations can be surprisingly scarce.
 Book early.